 - Ask your provider what happens if life support care is stopped or you choose not to start a treatment.

 - Find out if you will have more pain or discomfort if you stop life support care.

 These can be hard choices for you and those close to you.
 There is no hard and fast rule about what to choose.
 People's opinions and choices often change over time.

 To make sure your wishes are followed:

-- Talk to your health care providers about your choices.
+- Talk to your providers about your choices.

 - Write your decisions in an advance health care directive.

 - Find out about a do-not-resuscitate (DNR) order.